 The introduction of VST was very important because it was a widely adopted format that made plugins inter-operable between many different audio applications.

 VST (Virtual Studio Technology) has been the most popular audio plugin format in the world in the last 25 years.
 It was the first to become free and it has been implemented in most DAWs today, the main exceptions being for Apple’s GarageBand and LogicPro X, which developed their own format AU (more on that later on).

 VST developed through the years and is today on its 3.x version, thus the name VST3 for the new format.
 Even though VST2 is widely used and available (almost) every DAW, VST3 is supported by Steinberg’s Cubase 9.0+ versions of the program and is slowly replacing its predecessor in the audio engineering world.

 With VST/VST3 you really can’t go wrong, as it became the industry standard over the years, so feel free to use it everywhere, especially when you have to switch through different setups and devices.
 Almost every PC (Windows/Linux) DAW will support VSTs.

-Apple often don’t like to standardize things.
+Apple often doesn’t like to standardize things.
 So, it’s no surprise that they held their Audio Unit (AU) format through the years, making it the only format available on Macs.

 Essentially, AU is for Mac users what VST is for PC users.
-There is very little different to the end user between these two formats.
+There is very little difference to the end-user between these two formats.